 1. Consider Combo Deals

 If you want to travel in style on a budget, look for package deals that don’t have advance purchase requirements.
-For example, JetBlue offers some surprising deals that include both airfare and hotel, such as a recent four-day, three-night trip from Fort Lauderdale to the Bahamas for $799 per person.
+For example, JetBlue offers some surprising deals that include both airfare and hotel.

 “So, in fact, the hotel plus air packages could be less if bought last minute than the last-minute airfare,” said George Hobica, founder of airfare alert website Airfarewatchdog.
 “Someone I know actually bought a package on JetBlue and never used the hotel, because it saved money over buying the airfare alone.”